Ministry of Defence (Spain): Budget

-For fiscal year 2025, the Ministry of Defence has a consolidated buget of €14.06 billion.
+For fiscal year 2026, the Ministry of Defence has a consolidated buget of €14.06 billion.
 From this, 12.43 billion are managed by the department's central services and 1,63 billion by its agencies.

-Of the sixteen programs that Section 14 (Ministry of Defense) has in the budget, three stand out, exceeding 2 billion each: Program 121M "Administration and General Defense Services", Program 122B "Special modernization programs" and Program 122M "Operating Expenses of the Armed Forces".

 Historically, the Ministry's final budget increases considerably due to the increase in budget appropriations throughout the year, a practice widely criticized by both Parliament and the Court of Auditors.
 The Government also uses the Ministry of Industry's budget to finance some defence programs.

+The budget is composed of the following main areas: